Search

 Start with HDMI if most of these are true

-• Your karaoke system supports ARC or eARC properly.
+• Your TV and karaoke system both support ARC or eARC clearly.

 • Your room already revolves around the TV as the main hub.